Broadcast News (film)

 Broadcast News is a 1987 American romantic comedy-drama film written, produced and directed by James L. Brooks.
 The film concerns a virtuoso television news producer (Holly Hunter) who has daily emotional breakdowns, a brilliant yet prickly reporter (Albert Brooks), and the latter's charismatic but far less seasoned rival (William Hurt).
 It also stars Robert Prosky, Lois Chiles, Joan Cusack, and Jack Nicholson.
+The film was produced by Gracie Films and distributed by 20th Century Fox.

 The film was acclaimed by critics and at the 60th Academy Awards received seven nominations, including Best Picture.
-In 2018, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."
+In 2018, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant.".

 Plot

-Jane Craig is a talented but intense news producer whose life revolves around her work.
-She is passionate about reporting, and abhors the trend towards soft news in news broadcasts.
-Her best friend and collaborator, Aaron Altman, is a gifted writer and reporter, but is lacking in many social skills.
+Jane Craig is a talented, intense news producer who is passionate about reporting and abhors the trend towards soft news in broadcasts.
+Her best friend and collaborator, Aaron Altman, is a gifted writer and reporter lacking in social skills.
 The two work in the Washington, D.C. bureau of a national TV network.
-The bureau hires Tom Grunick, a local news anchorman who started his career in sports.
-Tom is tall, handsome, likable, and telegenic, but lacks news experience and isn't especially bright.
-He constantly seeks help from Jane to assist him with his reporting, who resents his lack of qualifications, but finds herself attracted to him.
-Tom is also attracted to Jane, but is intimidated by her skills and intensity.
+The bureau hires Tom Grunick, a local news anchor who is handsome, likable, and telegenic but lacks news experience and isn't especially bright.

-Aaron and Jane go to Nicaragua to report on the Sandinista rebels there and get caught up in a shooting battle between them and the contras but remain unscathed and bring home footage that wins the approval of their national anchorman.
+Aaron and Jane go to Nicaragua to report on the Contras and get caught up in a shooting battle between them and the Sandinista rebels, bringing home footage that wins the approval of their national anchor.
 At an office party, news arrives of a Libyan plane having bombed a U.S. military base in Italy.
-The network chief decides to put on a special report on the spot, with Tom as anchor and Jane as executive producer.
-Aaron, who is at the party and has extensive knowledge about the subject, is devastated at Tom's selection.
-Jane argues that Tom lacks the skills to handle the responsibility of the report, but is overruled by the network chief.
-Watching from his home, Aaron calls Jane with pertinent information, which she feeds to Tom through his earpiece.
-With the combination of Tom's on-camera poise and Jane's hard news skills, the report is a great success.
+The network chief decides to air a special report, with Tom as anchor and Jane as executive producer.
+Aaron is devastated at Tom's selection.
+Watching from his home, he calls Jane with pertinent information, which she feeds to Tom through his earpiece.
+With the combination of Tom's on-camera poise and Jane's hard-news skills, the report is a great success.
 Their teamwork also intensifies their mutual attraction.
-When Jane returns for drinks with colleagues later in the evening, she meets Tom as he is leaving with co-worker Jennifer.
-Jane later selects Jennifer for an extended assignment in Alaska so that Tom and Jennifer will not be able to pursue a relationship with each other.